My Aim Is True: Background

 Elvis Costello—under his actual name Declan MacManus—began performing in clubs and pubs in Liverpool and London in 1970.
 Over the years he created some demo tapes, but had little success in obtaining a recording contract.
-One tape he submitted to record companies contained "Blame It On Cain" and "Mystery Dance", both of which he would record properly for My Aim Is True.
-It featured himself solo on vocals and acoustic guitar.
 He later told Melody Maker that he "didn't have enough money to do anything with a band".
-According to author Graeme Thomson, British DJ Charlie Gillett played songs from the tape on his show throughout the summer of 1976.
+According to the author Graeme Thomson, British DJ Charlie Gillett played songs from one tape, containing future My Aim Is True songs "Blame It On Cain" and "Mystery Dance", on his show throughout the summer of 1976.
 The exposure garnered interest from labels, although it was rejected by Island Records, Virgin Records and American-based CBS Records.

-When London-based Stiff Records was founded in 1976, MacManus, now performing as D.P.
-Costello after his great-grandmother, submitted his demos there in August and found some interest from label co-founder Dave Robinson.
-Costello had originally submitted a demo tape to Robinson under a different name and rejected him; he later recalled, "When I submitted the tapes to Stiff, he didn't realise that it was the same person who'd done the earlier tape...
-It turned out he already had over an hour of me on tape and didn't know it."
-Stiff initially wanted Costello as a songwriter for Dave Edmunds, who was managed by label co-founder Jake Riviera.
-After receiving more demo tapes, Riviera offered Costello a record deal as a performer.
+He was eventually signed to London-based Stiff Records in August 1976 by label co-founders Jake Riviera and Dave Robinson.
 He was the first artist signed to Stiff, but was the label's eleventh release.
-The contract featured a record advance of £150, an amp and a tape recorder.